WebDevBernard/ICBC_E-Stamp_Tool/README.md

    - files that could not be opened
    - duplicate ICBC policy documents
    - files with no producer two code matched to a producer folder

-> If the shared folder already exists, it will also print a log of which files were copied.
+   - \*\*if the shared folder already exists, it will also print a log of which files were copied.
 This does not print the first time you create the folder.

 8. Move the new ICBC Copies folder back to the shared drive.